 I know that whenever I wake up from sleeping on a futon I always feel more connected to the start of the day than I do waking in a western bed.

 I haven’t found any scientific evidence to back this up, but it always feels this way when I wake up from a futon so it’s going on the list!

 Will I have to sleep on the floor in Japan?

 If after this entire article I haven’t convinced you that you should try sleeping on the floor, you can breathe a sigh of relief because when you visit Japan you won’t have to!

-The first reason you won’t have to sleep on the floor during your trip to Japan is because there are so many other options.
+The first reason you won’t have to sleep on the floor during your trip to Japan is that there are so many other options.

 Whilst it’s clear there are a whole host of benefits to sleeping on the floor, it’s understandably not going to work for everyone.

-But if you can easily get to the floor and are wondering what affect sleeping on the floor (on a futon) might have on you, I urge you to give it a go!
+But if you can easily get to the floor and are wondering what effect sleeping on the floor (on a futon) might have on you, I urge you to give it a go!